 From tracking the amount of rain in their backyards to monitoring the water quality in local streams, citizen scientists have collected data for as long as there has been curiosity.
 And, it turns out, their data can be just as valid as that collected by professionals.

-Kelly Albus, a research scientist at UNT, spent four years as both a Ph.D. student and a professor sifting through decades of data collected by citizen science groups and comparing it to that collected by professional agencies.
+Kelly Albus, a research scientist at UNT, spent four years as a Ph.D. student sifting through decades of data collected by citizen science groups and comparing it to that collected by professional agencies.
 The goal of her project was to determine if the citizen scientist data reached a level of accuracy that can be utilized by professionals.
 The answer, she found, is yes.

 “One of the citizen science groups whose data I studied is the Texas Stream Team.
 This is a volunteer organization that’s been around since 1991 and has trained more than 10,000 citizen scientists to monitor water quality in lakes and streams across Texas.
 Their data is used by the state and can be a treasure trove for professionals,” Albus says.
 “As part of my research into the quality of information collected, I reviewed years of Stream Team data, worked closely with their volunteers and went through the same training provided to their water samplers/testers.”

-“Every year, the National Audubon Society holds a citizen science event called the Christmas Bird Count where people sign up to cover an area and count the birds they see during the same time each year,” Albus says.
+“Every year, the National Audubon Society holds a citizen science event called the Christmas Bird Count where people count the birds they see in their area during the same time each year,” Albus says.
 “This has been going on more than 100 years, and the data has been used by scientists all over the world.
 People involved are not trained, and the event can include everyone from elementary school students to retirees.
-But, because of the amount of data collected, any incorrect information tends to be averaged out and the sheer number of observers and the thousands of birds counted can tell us a lot about these populations over the years."
+Such a large amount of data collected regularly over a century can reveal important trends like species numbers and migration patterns.
+The sheer number of observations citizen scientists can generate create a snapshot of thousands of birds across the country at one point in time, something that scientists alone could not achieve and can tell us about how these populations have changed over the years."

 Albus’s findings were published in the January 29, 2020, issue of the Public Library of Science journal PLOS ONE under the title “Accuracy of long-term volunteer water monitoring data: A multiscale analysis from a statewide citizen science program.”